leogaudin/dslr/README.md

 We just learned what was this $g(z)$, but what about $\theta^T x$?

-The $T$ in $\theta^T$ means "transpose".
-This implies that we are working with vectors.
+The $T$ in $\theta^T$ means "transpose", which is a vector operation.

 Indeed, we have many parameters in our dataset, not a single one like in `ft_linear_regression`.

-Our variables should then look like this:
+We therefore need to "group" them in a vector.

+> 💡 If you arrived here right after C, think of it as a 1-D array.
+>
+> If you are not familiar with vectors and matrices, you should do the `matrix` project, that can bring you very interesting bases for `dslr`.

+Assuming that $\theta$ and $x$ are both column vectors as follows:

 $$
 \theta = \begin{bmatrix}
 w_{\text{param1}} \\
 w_{\text{param2}} \\
 w_{\text{param3}} \\
-... \\
+\ldots
 \end{bmatrix}
 $$